 I also watched Amy on the plane, the film about Amy Winehouse and her life.
 I have to admit I didn’t know much about her before I watched it and it was hugely engrossing.
 Such an eye opening watch even if you aren’t a keen fan.

 This was the book of choice on the flight home.
 I hate flying so I try and pick books which will really engross me and keep me distracted from the giant metal box.
 This was a great choice!
 It centres around a family where the husband Steven, one day disappears.
 He then comes back to see his wife Catherine 25 years later to explain why he left.
 It is one of those which jumps back and forward in time and keeps you hooked from the very beginning.
 If you like thrillers like Gone Girl then this is a great option!

 I know this is a slightly more risque podcast, but it talks about what it says!
 Essentially, Jacks dad wrote a porno called Belinda Blinked and each week, he and 2 hosts read out a chapter.
-It is SO funny.
+Unfortunately, it’s not quite the type of porno you can easily find on a website like https://www.hdpornvideo.xxx/?hl=he (I think), but it is SO funny.
 I’ve not really found many podcasts which actually make me laugh, but I’ve been listening to this on the train and embarassingly laughing consistently.
 One you need to give a listen to if you need a giggle.